vishalkashyap95/BDO_DataEngineering_Tasks/README.md

   <dd><h3>Task 2.3 Explain any adaptations that your work from Part 1 - Algorithm would need to work as a streaming process.</h3></dd>

   ```
   Explaination - Again an added advantage of using PySpark.
-For this, we can use Kafka and PySpark integration for reading streams of data.
+We can use Kafka and PySpark integration for reading streams of data.
   Here are the high level steps to process streams of data.
   - We can read data from Kafka servers by subscribing to particular topic.
   - Create dataframe.